SamwiseOfCat/NetEpic/README.md

 Release Notes
 -------------
+v7 notes :
+Final release before publishing to NetEpic.org.

 v6 notes :

-Minor fixes to some army Company Cards.
+Final fixes to main GST file.

 v5 notes :

-Yes I know v4 notes didnt get added :-)
-This is hopefully the final release as there will presumably be no NetEpic / SM 2nd Ed armies to add, and also hopefully because there arent any glaring errors in the lists ive made.
+Yes I know v4 notes didnt get added :-) This is hopefully the final release as there will presumably be no NetEpic / SM 2nd Ed armies to add, and also hopefully because there arent any glaring errors in the lists ive made.
 It is a BIG release which has been a LOT of work, and in conjunction with v4 it adds :

-* Dark Eldar
+    Dark Eldar
-* Slann / Exodus / Dracon
+    Slann / Exodus / Dracon
-* Harlequin Masques / Exodites
+    Harlequin Masques / Exodites
-* Chaos
+    Chaos
-* Sisters Of Battle
+    Sisters Of Battle
-* Tyranids
+    Tyranids

 It also changes the way you pay for weapons on Titans, as well as the way VP is awarded for them which seems a lot fairer.
 This will result in the odd "fraction" value in adding up VP though, a small price to pay.
 Hopefully people out there find it useful, its been a labour of love getting all this done (and in some cases less "love" more "urgghhhh").

 Cheers - Steve

 v3 notes :